cgrevisse/swift-project-creation/README.md

 # Swift Project Creation

-This extension allows to create an empty Swift package in VS Code.
+This extension allows to create an empty Swift project in VS Code.
 The necessary `Package.swift` file, a dummy `main.swift` file as well as VS Code-specific workspace files are generated.
-The user only needs to select a root folder for his workspace and indicate a package name.
+The user only needs to select a root folder for his workspace and indicate a project name.

-This extension works well with the [Maintained Swift Development Environment](https://marketplace.visualstudio.com/items?itemName=vknabel.vscode-swift-development-environment) maintained by [Valentin Knabel](https://github.com/vknabel).
+This extension works well with Apple's [SourceKit-LSP for Visual Studio Code](https://github.com/apple/sourcekit-lsp/tree/master/Editors/vscode).

 ## Installation
 You can install this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=cgrevisse.swift-project-creation).